pateldigant/Movie-Notifier/README.md

 # Movie Notifier

 This script is used for getting notification via e-mail whenever online ticket booking starts on paytm.com Script is pretty simple to use.
-Just edit the params.ini file and mention your desired city, movie, date, theatre, etc.
+Just edit the params.ini file and mention your desired city, movie, date, theatre, etc. Multiple dates and multiple receiver email id's can be given.

 Requirements:
   - python 3.x